CHTC/chtc-website-source/_uw-research-computing/htc-overview.md

 There are multiple submit servers for the HTC system.
 The two most common submit servers are `submit1.chtc.wisc.edu` and `submit2.chtc.wisc.edu`.
 All users will be notified what submit server they should log into when their account is created.

-For more details on logging in, see the "Connecting to CHTC" guide linked above.

 <span name="execute-nodes"></span>